nickolashkraus/go-mock/README.md

 The `mockgen` command is used to generate source code for a mock struct given a Go source file containing interfaces to be mocked.

-For a full list of flag, run `mockgen --help`.
+For a full list of flags, run `mockgen --help`.

 To generate source code, run: